 Go from CVT to RN with Herzing

-The Bridge to BSN program in Tampa uses online & on-campus classes, lab simulations and clinical practice to help cardiovascular techs develop the tools needed to transition into a role as a registered nurse and excel.
+The Tampa bridge programs use online & on-campus classes, lab simulations and clinical practice to help cardiovascular techs develop the tools needed to transition into a role as a registered nurse and excel.

 Upon graduating you will be eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN), meet the Florida Board of Nursing requirements and earn your RN license.